dmtry/ifdmp-dn/README.md

 # Interactive Frontend Development Milestone Project

-This is a frontend-only website built for Interactive Frontend Development Milestone Project    **google maps api**.
+This is a frontend-only website built for Interactive Frontend Development Milestone Project - **google maps api**.

 ## UX

 - The Monkees - project [PDF](https://github.com/dmtry/ucfdmp-dn/blob/master/dev/the_monkees_project.pdf) with sketches and wieframes included in dev folder.
     - or locate manually in folder ../dev/the_monkees_project.pdf

-#User stories
+# User stories

 - As a user I want to:
-  - Find tourist attractions around me /reviews, ratings, photos
-    - Nearby current location
-    - At selected destination
-  - Find accommodation / Hotel / Hostel etc. around me (with radius) / reviews, ratings, photos
-    - Nearby current location
-    - At selected destination
-  - Find bars and restaurants (with radius) around me / reviews, ratings, photos
+  - Find tourist attractions, hotels, bars and restaurants in desired city.
-    - Nearby current location
-    - At selected destination
-  - Find events or activities (with radius) around me
-    - Nearby current location
-    - At selected destination
+  - Check nearby locations.

 ## Features

-- **News page** provides option to show news using bootstrap cards.

-- **Listen page** provides option to view embeded youtube videos and listen to spotify albums.
-Both options redirect to reevant official pages.

-- **Band page** provides some description of band itself and it's members.

-- **Book event page** provides option to send request to book event with short description and preferred date.

-- **Contact page** provides option to send any question using simple form.

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
+- **Explore Map** Google maps page with option to entire city name with autocomplete option.
+After selected city is populated on map user can select desired locations from the drop down list.

+- **Around Me** Deafult google maps page with option to use geolocation if users accepts.
+Map will show default locations on map to explore.
+Allwoing to open navigation in native app if used on hanheld device.

 ## Technologies Used